 Pack a water bottle or canteen which you can refill and drink plenty.
-A long day riding can get you dehydrated quickly, which can drastically affect your concentration and cause to make mistakes.
+A long day of riding can get you dehydrated quickly, which can drastically affect your concentration and cause you to make mistakes.
 Take some sustenance like cereal bars, to give an energy boost when tiring, planned food stops don’t work out or if you happen to get stuck somewhere.

 Other handy things worth packing:

 - Carrier bags – to separate clean and dirty clothes, and keep things dry

 - WD40, gaffer tape and cable ties – incredibly useful for all kinds of improv roadside repairs.
 Top Tip: wrap a load of gaffer/duct tape around a mini WD40 can to save space

 - Visor cleaner spray and cloth – keep handy for use on each pitstop

 With the right preparation, most solo travel worries can be put to rest, freeing your mind to concentrate on the ride and enjoy the trip.
 You may not stick to your plan 100%, detours may catch your eye, but with a good plan to fall back to you’ll be able to adapt with ease.
 Trust me, you’ll love the freedom of being on tour and you’ll be thinking of your next adventure the moment you return home.

 Let us know if you have other great solo motorcycle tour tips, or if you have any stories from your trips.

 Arthur, great tips!
 One thing that’s kind of silly that I always pack is a couple of extra pairs of underwear.
 No matter what happens that way you know you’re going to have a fresh pair of skivvies.